gerfest776/gerfest776/README.md

   </a>
 </h1>

-## My name is German Gritsenko.
+## <center> My name is German Gritsenko.
 And I have a dream.
-Whoops, it that a JOJO REFERENCE?
+Whoops, it that a JOJO REFERENCE? </center>
 <br/>
 <br/>